Ismael-Hery/rake-keywords/README.md

 ## TODO :

-* French implementation with 'mots de liaisons' du/des/... excluded from stop list
+* French implementation with 'mots de liaisons' du/des/d'/… excluded from stop list
+* remove verbs at the beginning of end of keywords

 ## Licence